↓

 April 11 2013

 For those who know me in person, you know that I’m pretty much a government-wonk.
 Not in the “I care deeply about politics” sense, because I don’t.
-Generally, I think there are a lot of good people out there who do care about those things, and care deeply about the policy direction of various parties etc.,… Read the rest
+Generally, I think there are a lot of good people out there who do care about those things, and care deeply about the policy direction of various parties etc., but my policy interests are a lot more narrow.
+However, I do have very strong views about how things are implemented once a decision is taken as to direction, and most of my posts about government will have that as a running theme.

 Posted in HR Guide | Tagged corruption, democracy, government, innovation | Leave a reply